brotatotes/bht-automation/bht gen 3/Luke/Chapter 21/Luke 21 11 bht.md

 # Luke 21:11 Commentary Help Text

 ## BHT:
-Do not be terrified; these things must happen first before the end.
-Jesus' warning highlights the inevitability of the events to come.
-The verses mention earthquakes, famines, pestilences, and fearful sights, which serve as harbingers of the approaching end.
-The commentary underscores the linguistic wordplay for famines and pestilences, and emphasizes the rare and alarming nature of the sights that will be witnessed.
-Amidst these trials, Jesus urges his followers to stand firm in their faith, remaining prepared for what lies ahead.
+Worse must come before all is over - earthquakes, famines, pestilences, and terrifying sights and terrors.
+These woes are characterized by a play on words, with famines and pestilences and terrors pronounced alike in the Greek.
+The word terrors is a rare one, denoting fright.
+Josephus elaborates on these signs, mentioning great earthquakes and fearful sights and signs from heaven, including comets and blazing stars.

 ## Choicest Commentary Quotes:
 ### Jamieson-Fausset-Brown: